EricCT-111/EAGER_Isolates_Bacteria/README.md

 # EAGER_Isolates
 This pipeline assembles and characterizes bacterial isolate genomes from Illumina, Nanopore, or Nanopore/Illumina hybrid reads.
 It covers de-novo assembly, contamination screening, taxonomy assignment, annotation, and the identification of phage, AMR, virulence, and stress genes, including whether those genes sit on mobilizable elements such as plasmids and insertion sequences.

-It was developed at the Hird Lab to document the analyses performed on a set of cultured wild Neotropical bird intestinal bacterial isolates, and to be reused on new isolates.
++It was developed at the Hird Lab to document the analyses performed on a set of cultured wild Neotropical bird intestinal bacterial isolates, and to be reused on new isolates.

 ## Running the Pipeline
 1. Follow `conda_setup.sh` to setup the use newest conda